 The average cartridge can usually be refilled 2 to 6 times, but some are much more.

 Always wear gloves and place newspaper down.
 Always refill slowly and be patient.
-Captain Cartridge does not offer support if you refill yourself.
-(Google has plenty of info)
+Captain Cartridge can only offer minimal support if you refill yourself.
+(Google has plenty of info).

 Understanding your Cartridge

 A print head works by super heating the ink, which causes it to expand and shoot through the microscopic holes.
 This happens thousands of times per second through each of the sometimes hundreds of openings contained on the printhead.
 The printhead needs the liquid ink to be running through to keep it cool (much like a car needs oil to keep cool).

 The main cause of a cartridges lifespan being shortened (and in some cases the printer) is running a cartridge completely dry.
 If the cartridge continues to be used when the ink has run out, or partially run out, the print head will start to burn out.
 If the cartridges are just ink tanks, then the printhead is part of your printer, this means you will need a new printer when your printhead burns out.
 Most printers these days are designed to last about 1 1/2 years, but are very cheap to replace.

 If you are going to refill your cartridge, refill straight away, then place in a sealed bag or container.

 If your ink cartridge is just an ink tank with no printhead or electronics then placing the cap on is OK.

 Most newer machines have a “Low Ink” warning, refill then, or at the first sign of fading print, as continuing will shorten the cartridges life or the printers life, and cost more money in the long run.